dawaltconley/parallax-gap-fix/README.md

 You can see this clearly in [the demo I made](https://dawaltconley.github.io/parallax-gap-fix/) by checking "Show Center".

 ## My Fixes

+### Update: April 2022

+As of at least Safari 14.1.2, Safari now treats 3D space the same as other modern browsers.
+This means that fixes 1a and 2a are aligned across all modern browsers, and the extra padding of fixes 2a and 2b, which accounted for browser inconsistencies, is no longer needed.

+You can safely use [**Fix 1a**](#fix-1a) and get proper alignment on all browsers.

 ### Fix 1a